Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

-For slower quenches, spatial inhomogeneities along the chain, such as the non-uniform distance between the ions in a linear Paul trap, become relevant.
-The speed of the propagating front, at which the critical value $\nu_t^{(c)}(x)$ is crossed along the chain, shall be now compared with the velocity $v(x)$, at which a perturbation propagates from the center to the edges of the chain.
-Clearly, large front velocities will give rise to nucleation of defects along the chain while instead large sound velocities $v(x)$ will causally connect the different regions and tend to suppress them.
+In a linear Paul trap the ion density along $x$ is non-uniform.
+For long chains there is a propagating front, from the center to the edges, with which $\nu_t(x)$ crosses the local critical value.
+This front tends to give rise to independent spatial regions where the transition occurs, and thus to nucleation of defects.
+The speed of the propagating front should be compared with the velocity $v(x)$, at which a perturbation propagates from the center to the edges of the chain causally connecting the chain.
 Both quantities depend on the local density but with different functional behaviors.
-This leads to different scaling exponents, namely, $\alpha=1$ for the overdamped regime and $\alpha=4/3$ for the underdamped dynamics \cite{DelCampo:2010,DeChiara:2010}.
-These scalings are recovered in molecular dynamics simulations, as visible in Fig.\ \ref{Fig:DelCampo2010}.
+This leads to different scaling exponents, namely, $\alpha=1$ for the overdamped regime and $\alpha=4/3$ for the underdamped dynamics \cite{DeChiara:2010,DelCampo:2010}.
+These scalings are confirmed by molecular dynamics simulations, as visible in Fig.\ \ref{Fig:DelCampo2010}.